LGstvexe/aplicativo-lista-de-tarefas/README.md

 ## Execução do Projeto

-1. No terminal, dentro do diretorio do projeto, execute o servidor embutido do PHP:
+1. No terminal, dentro do diretório do projeto, execute o servidor embutido do PHP:

 ```
 php -S localhost:8000